Prepare for Your Library Visit

 Only one folder may be examined at a time.
 Maintaining the exact order of material in a folder and folders within a box is important.
 Do not remove loose manuscripts from folders or alter the arrangements of items.
 No personal loose paper is allowed on the table when viewing a manuscript.
 Handle all manuscripts with care.
 Return all manuscripts to the registration desk.
 Photocopies must be made by staff.

-Newspapers cannot be photocopied.
+Newspapers cannot be scanned.

-Staff must copy:
+Staff must scan:

 - rare books